We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Faux Pumpkins

 While real pumpkins might rot over time, faux pumpkins will still look as plump as the day you bought them over the years.
-Whether they’re made of plastic, velvet or something else, having multiple pumpkins around really can bring the charm of fall into your home.
+These 16 fall-themed foam pumpkins will bring the charm of fall into your home.

 2. Thanksgiving Dining Sets

-Having the proper plates and platters to display food on can help you pull your dining decor together.
-Plates with images of turkeys on them are an absolute must for the Thanksgiving holiday.
-This Thanksgiving decor is one set you don’t want to miss, whether you plan on having guests over or just want to dine with your immediate family.
+Having the proper plates and platters to display the turkey and related fare can help you pull your dining decor together.
+Plates with images of turkeys or pumpkins on them are an absolute must for the Thanksgiving holiday.
+This earthenware Thanksgiving-styled dining set is one you don’t want to miss, whether you plan on having guests over or just want to dine with your immediate family.
+It’s microwave-safe, so reheating leftover stuffing is a blast.

 3. Scented Candles

 What better way to fully embrace fall than to bring it inside your house?
 By picking out a candle that reminds guests of fall, you’ll always have a presence of autumn in the home.
-Cinnamon and pumpkin are familiar fall scents that you may think about getting candles in, but anything that smells like fresh-baked goods would be an excellent choice, too.
+Cinnamon and pumpkin are familiar fall scents to get candles in, but anything that smells like fresh-baked goods has sentimental value and would be an excellent choice, too.
+This fall gift set has four flavors, including apple pie and cinnamon.

 4. Turkeys

 You can’t celebrate Thanksgiving without having at least one turkey decoration.
 The turkey symbolizes that Halloween is over and that Thanksgiving has finally entered the home.
-By subtly using a turkey decoration in your home, you can cause your household to have a mental shift toward the next holiday and the end of the year.
+By subtly using the famous 19th-century fowl in your home, you can cause your household to mentally shift toward the next holiday and the end of the year.
+This traditional turkey has plant elements, woven patterns and vibrant colors, and it’s a perfect centerpiece for your feasting table.

 5. Seasonal Florals

-Sunflowers are a great option because they bring smiles wherever they go and are in season all fall.
-Mums would fit in with just about any centerpiece and would be a great addition to any indoor Thanksgiving decor.
+Sunflowers are a great option because they bring smiles, hope and light wherever they go and are in season all fall.
+Faux flowers fit in with just about any centerpiece and would be a great addition to any indoor table arrangement or foyer display.

 6. Wheat Bouquets

-If flowers aren’t your thing, opt for a solid color vase and stuff it with faux wheat, which you can find at any craft store.
-A few simple pieces can pull together a whole table and give off a clean and polished look.
-With enough wheat bouquets placed strategically throughout your home, your house will look like it jumped out of a magazine.
+If flowers aren’t your thing, opt for a solid-colored vase and stuff it with dried wheat stalks, which you can also find at any craft store.
+It lends the table decoration some height for a clean and polished look.
+With enough wheat bouquets placed strategically throughout your home, your house will pop straight out of a magazine.

 7. Guest Room Essentials

 If you have enough in your budget to splurge on a guest room suite, you should.
-For any family traveling to stay with you during Thanksgiving, seeing the guest room decorated to fit the occasion will add to the joy during the season.
-You can use warm, natural colors as a base for the room, but you should also insert a pop of bright color to keep it feeling fun.
+For any family traveling to stay with you during Thanksgiving, seeing the guest room decorated to fit the occasion will add to the season’s joy.
+Place these elegant containers strategically and fill them with essential products or sweet treats for your guests to use.

 8. Decorative Pillows

-Your living room’s accessories can completely change how a person sees your home.
-Something as small as a couple of throw pillows or a decorative blanket can change how people see your home.
-You can go from plain to seasonal with just a few Thanksgiving-style upgrades.
+Your living room’s accessories can completely change how someone sees your home.
+Something as small as a couple of throw pillows or a decorative blanket can change how people feel about your residence.
+With just a few Thanksgiving-style pillows, you can go from plain to seasonal.

 9. Outdoor Decor

-Since it’s fall, you should invest in some of your outdoor decorations.
+Since it’s fall, you should invest in some outdoor decorations.
 If you’re hosting a large party, people will inevitably gravitate outside where there’s more room.
 If you have space outdoors for seating, consider dressing it up for Thanksgiving, too.
+Bright yard signs are an elegant way to transition from Halloween’s scary trimmings to harvest themes.

 10. Tablecloths

-Whether you choose a solid color of tablecloth or a decorative and busy table runner, you need something to decorate the Thanksgiving dinner main stage.
-Having a gorgeous table decoration will add to the beauty of the food.
-If you’re worried about stains, make sure to buy something that you can easily wash.
+Whether you choose a solid-colored tablecloth or a decorative runner, you need something to decorate the Thanksgiving table.
+Having a gorgeous damask pattern will add to the beauty of the food.
+If you’re worried about stains, remember to pretreat with a stain-proofing spray.

 1. Door Wreath